 Due to the high level of discrimination and stigma against the LGBTI community in Ghana, many LGBTI persons have low self-esteem, drop out of school, lost their jobs and have no place where they can socialize.

-Because there is a lack of support group initiatives, the main aim of the project is to train and empower community leaders with leadership and people management skills.
-This will enable them to lead support groups within their communities.
-Additionally, a training manual will be developed.
+Because there is a lack of support group initiatives, the main aim of the project was to train and empower community leaders with leadership and people management skills.
+This enables them to lead support groups within their communities.
+Additionally, a training manual was developed.